EvSecDev/SCMP/README.md

 - Create new files
 - Create new directories
 - Modify existing files content
-- Modify owner and group of files
+- Modify owner and group of files or directories
-- Modify permissions of files
+- Modify permissions of files or directories
 - Removing 'managed' files
 - Removing empty 'managed' directories
 - Run a linear series of commands to enable/reload/start services associated with files

 ### What it **can't** do: Remote Host Actions

-- Removing files not previously in repository
-- Removing directories not previously in repository
+- Removing files or directories not previously in repository
-- Changing owner and group of directories
-- Changing permissions of directories
-- Manage executables or shared objects
+- Manage binary files (executables or shared objects)
 - Deploy without existing commandlets on remote system (ls, rm, mv, ect.)

 ### What it **can** do: Local Actions